 Another alternative to a sticker signature, 2005 Sweet Spot goes with a signed Packers mini-helmet.
 The autograph itself looks good, but the logo on the helmet makes it harder to see.

 A staple in collecting for many years, the 2005 Bowman's Best design is hurt by the angled layout and the overlapping text.
 The end result means the foil sticker signature for Aaron Rodgers is crooked and the name is hard to read.
-Still, as a signed card from a popular brand and a print run of just 199, this card sees good interest.
+Still, as a signed card from a popular brand with a print run of just 199, this card sees good interest.

 A large on-card signature and great design truly makes this one of the ultimate Aaron Rodgers rookie cards.
-The limited print run insures that there are not many of these available at any one time and the prices reflect the strength of the card.
+The limited print run means that there are not many of these available at any one time and the prices reflect the strength of the card.

 Normally, a card that has one of the highest print runs on the list is unlikely to be among the top cards.
 But Contenders is not just any product and this Aaron Rodgers Rookie Ticket is easily one of his most popular and valuable cards.
-Although the card is not numbered, the print run was revealed to be 530 copies, making it almost twice as plentiful as other Aaron Rodgers rookie card on the list.
-Despite this, ungraded cards still go for over $500.
+Although the card is not numbered, the print run was revealed to be 530 copies, making it almost twice as plentiful as other Aaron Rodgers autograph on the list.
+Despite this, ungraded cards still normally go for over $500.

 While Exquisite is known for quality and design, the first football release of the ultra-premium product is arguably the weakest.
-The layout is a little disjointed and the trapped autograph is not quite the same as on-card signature.
-But for collectors, none of that matters, and the card regularly sells for over $1,000.
+The layout is a little disjointed and the trapped autograph is not quite the same as an on-card signature.
+But for collectors, none of that matters, and the card regularly sells for around $1,000.

 Simple and elegant, 2005 SP Authentic brings collectors the top overall Aaron Rodgers rookie card.
 A jersey patch and on-card autograph is further enhanced by a print run of only 99.
 Expect to pay over $1,500 if you want to add one of these babies to your collection.